PostHog/posthog.com/contents/tutorials/limit-session-recordings.md

 ### Using linked feature flags

-You can then set this flag to enable recordings in your replay config at [US Cloud - https://us.posthog.com/settings/project-replay#replay-ingestion](https://us.posthog.com/settings/project-replay#replay-ingestion) or [EU Cloud - https://eu.posthog.com/settings/project-replay#replay-ingestion](https://eu.posthog.com/settings/project-replay#replay-ingestion).
+You can then set this flag to enable recordings in your [replay ingestion settings]( https://us.posthog.com/settings/project-replay#replay-ingestion).

 ![Choosing a flag to enable recordings](../images/docs/session-replay/select-replay-control-flag.png)